cshenton2/Programming-Assignment-1/readme.md

 # Programming Assignment 1: Simple Client-Server Communication

 ## Introduction
 This project implements a basic client-server model using TCP sockets to facilitate communication between a server and multiple clients.
 The server will listen for incoming connections, process messages sent by clients, log these messages, and send an acknowledgment back.
-The client will establish a connection, send a user-provided message, and display the server's response.

-The goal of this assignment is to introduce socket programming, multi-threaded or asynchronous network handling, and encryption basics in network communication.
-This project will provide hands-on experience with TCP/IP protocols and utilize encryption and secure messaging.
+The client will establish a connection, send a user-provided message (or messages), and display the server's response.
+The goal of this assignment is to introduce socket programming, threading, and encryption basics.

 ## Project Information

 ### TCP Server Implementation